nickangtc/nickang-blog-gatsby/content/blog/creating-something-every-day/index.md

 Writing has always helped me exercise my mind and keep it primed for mental action.
 It has also helped me connect with many people I otherwise wouldn't have connected with.

 With the confidence gained from having created a new habit of gymming 3 times a week for 5 months, I'm now seeking to create a new habit of creating something (writing being one of those media) every day.
+And there's one more reason for it.

 ## How I formed the habit of gymming 3x per week